 Community Service and Probation

 While prison time is common, some felony DUI cases may include probation or community service, depending on the circumstances and plea agreements.
-However, probation is less common for repeat or injury-causing offenses.
+Probation is less common for repeat or injury-causing offenses, and it isn't available at all for a DUI causing injury or death under NRS 484C.430.

 Nevada's DUI Laws: Key Details to Know